semuconsulting/pynmeagps/README.md

 1. `nmeastreamer.py` illustrates how to implement a threaded serial reader for NMEA messages using pynmeagps.NMEAReader.

-1. `nmeafile.py` illustrates how to implement a binary file reader for UBX messages using the pynmeagps.NMEAReader iterator function.
+1. `nmeafile.py` illustrates how to implement a binary file reader for NMEA messages using the pynmeagps.NMEAReader iterator function.

-1. `gpxtracker.py` illustrates a simple CLI tool to convert a binary NMEA data dump to a `*.gpx` track file using pynmeagps.NMEAReader.
+1. `gpxtracker.py` illustrates a simple CLI tool to convert an NMEA data dump to a `*.gpx` track file using pynmeagps.NMEAReader.

 ## <a name="extensibility">Extensibility</a>

-The UBX protocol is principally defined in the modules `nmeatypes_*.py` as a series of dictionaries.
+The NMEA protocol is principally defined in the modules `nmeatypes_*.py` as a series of dictionaries.
 Additional message types can be readily added to the appropriate dictionary.
 Message payload definitions must conform to the following rules:

 ```